ramiropolla/ffglitch.org/documentation_quickjs_mvarray.md

 `vertical` (optional) is the vertical component of the motion vector.

-`mvmask` (optional) is an `MVMask` that specifies on which motion vectors of the array the operation should be carried out on.
+`mask` (optional) is an `MVMask` that specifies on which motion vectors of the array the operation should be carried out on.

 ### Return value
-The modified motion vector.
+The modified motion vector array.

 ### Examples
 ```js